MrTech12/backend-beavergoose/docs/Architecture Decision Records/00002-choice-api-gateway.md

-# Choose API Gateway
+# Choice API Gateway

-* Decision: choose an API Gateway to help with client communication and centralizing SSL & authentication concerns.
+* Decision: choosing an API Gateway to help with client communication and centralizing SSL & authentication concerns.

 In the context of `Choosing a API Gateway`, <br>
 facing `the need have a centralized point for the client to communicate with that support real-time communication`, <br>